Irishbecky91/survival-guild/README.md

 - **Hamburger Menu** - Appearing on almost every page for a consistently easy and intuitive navigable system on smaller screens.
 - **Social Media Icons** - Appearing on almost every page, the icons are appropriate representations of the Social Media platforms, linking users to various zombie related pages and the developers GitHub account.
 The icons appear in the centre of the footer.
 - **Youtube Embed** - Videos relating to the content on the Survival Tips Page and the Camp Setup Page have been embedded.
 These videos were embedded to emphasise the content and provide additional information relating to the content.
 - **Google Maps Embed** - iframe embedding of Google maps, showing the location of Northern Ireland's Secret Bunker was added to the Contact Page.
-The map is resized depending no the screen sizein order to ensure the readability of the page on mobile devices.
+The map is resized depending on the screen size to ensure the readability of the page on mobile devices.
-- **Contact Form** - A contact form is used in the Contact Page, in order to provide a point of contact for the user.
+- **Contact Form** - A contact form is used in the Contact Page, to provide a point of contact for the user.
 - **404 page** - A 404 page providing a unique user experience in the form of a mini-game/story redirects the user to the home page or, if the user chooses, to additional story pages to continue the experience.
 - **500 page** - A 500 page providing a unique user experience in the form of a mini-game/story redirects the user to the home page or, if the user chooses, to additional story pages to continue the experience.
 - **[Survival Tips Page](survival-tips.html "Survival Guild - Survival Tips Page")** - Providing survival tips for the users to get an understanding of how to survive the apocalypse.